 This is an ideal day out for families who love outdoor activities, swimming and picnicking.
 River Dart Country Park has plenty of adventure playgrounds, cycle trails, a manmade lake complete with obstacles and pirate ship, as well as bookable activities like canoeing, high ropes and rock climbing.

 On a sunny day we love hanging out by the lake with a picnic and letting the kids paddle.
 You can also try canoeing.
-If you visit in the winter months there’s no entry fee.
-Just pay for parking.
+If you visit in the winter months there’s a reduced entry fee.

 Haldon Forest Park